jupyterhub/repo2docker/docs/source/configuration/system.md

 that specify packages are ignored.
 When using `nix` you have to specify all packages and dependencies explicitly, including the Jupyter notebook package that `repo2docker` expects to be installed.
-If you do not install Jupyter explicitly `repo2docker` will no be able to start your container.
+If you do not install Jupyter explicitly `repo2docker` will not be able to start your container.

 [nix-shell](https://nixos.org/nix/manual/#sec-nix-shell) is used to evaluate a `nix` expression written in a `default.nix` file.
 Make sure to